Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 Your HVAC pro will also make sure the ignitor is actually lighting the burner and that there are no blockages or cracked hoses within your system.

-An ignitor frequently fails when you need it most, bringing about an after-hours service call.
+An ignitor frequently fails when you need it most, resulting in an after-hours trip charge.